Table of Contents

 The statement for each year should be sent to you by January 31 of the following year.
 A copy of this form will also be sent to the IRS.

 The statement will show the total interest you paid during the year, any mortgage insurance premiums you paid, and if you purchased a main home during the year, it also will show the deductible points paid during the year, including seller-paid points.
-However, it should not show any interest that was paid for you by a government agency.
+However, it shouldn't show any interest that was paid for you by a government agency.

 As a general rule, Form 1098 will include only points that you can fully deduct in the year paid.
 However, certain points not included on Form 1098 also may be deductible, either in the year paid or over the life of the loan.
 See Points , earlier, to determine whether you can deduct points not shown on Form 1098.